-- Fibre laser marking machines – In case you’re looking for a machine that will allow you to mark both on plastics and metals, you should order a fibre laser marker.
+- Fiber laser marking machines – In case you’re looking for a machine that will allow you to mark both on plastics and metals, you should order a fiber laser marker.

 - CO2 laser marking machines – Similar to UV lasers, CO2 marking machines provide the best results when used on non-metal materials like rubber, wood, glass and paper.